Last Updated: 13-20-2025

 If you installed Webmin, then you can use the Let's Encrypt ssl certs to avoid having to add an exception to get to the login.

-Edit the /usr/local/etc/webmin/miniserv.conf file and add the following:
+Edit the /usr/local/etc/webmin/miniserv.conf file.
+Delete the "keyfile=" line, and add the following:

 keyfile=/usr/local/etc/letsencrypt/live/mail.example.org/privkey.pem